KhangNguyen22/Regex-adventure/README.md

 # Regex-adventure
-Solutions for regex-adventure in NodeSchool (updated in January 2018).
+My solutions to NodeSchool regex-adventure problems (updated in January 2018).